 Fly Your Bike

-Air Canada Cargo's Fly Your Bike program is designed to transport motorbikes when traveling with Air Canada or not.
-This program is available during the summer months.
-Details on the 2018 summer season are available via our local customer service contacts below.
+Air Canada Cargo's Fly Your Bike program is designed to transport motorbikes whether you are traveling with Air Canada or not.

 CUSTOMER SERVICE CONTACTS

 FOR INQUIRIES AND BOOKINGS

 1. Contact our customer service numbers above or via email where indicated.

 - Advise the agent you are inquiring about booking a motorbike and they will provide you with an estimate.

 - If you are ready to make a booking, you will be asked for the following:

 - Your full name and address (shipper)

 - Full name and address of the person who will pick up the motorbike at destination (consignee).
 Name can be same as shipper.

 - Weight of vehicle (250 kgs if unknown).
 Correct weight will be adjusted when tendered to the origin station once the motorbike is placed on the scale.